Discover your artistic potential in a friendly,

 Courses are held in the Turner Room at ETNA Community Centre, 13 Rosslyn Road, Twickenham, TW1 2AR.
 It is a beautiful location for art classes, with excellent facilities.

-We are running a morning class for the Spring Term.
+We are running a morning class for the Summer Term.
 The class is small, limited to 12 people, and everyone gets plenty of personal attention.

 Cost £250 for 12 weeks.